MIDL-Conference/midl-website-2023/pages/registration.md

 {{ button("Register", "https://vanderbilt.irisregistration.com/Form/MIDL") }}

-The conference, gala and reception venue are described [here](/venue.html).
+The conference is hosted at Vanderbilt University, it its [VU Student Life Center](/venue.html).
+Gala and reception venue are also detailed on the [venue page](/venue.html).
 A more detailed program of the conference will be made available in the future.

 ## Fees

+The registration can include accommodation at Vanderbilt University itself for the duration of the conference.
+It can be extended before and after the conference dates, to facilitate travel to and from Nashville.

 [% .deadlines %]
 * **Early price end** 6 April 2023